 If you use a stethoscope on yourself and hear any abnormal breath sounds, please consult with your doctor.
 They will be able to properly diagnose and treat any underlying medical conditions.

-What are the Abnormal Heart Sounds?
+What are Abnormal Heart Sounds?

 There are a few different types of abnormal heart sounds that can be heard with a stethoscope, including the following: